alexanderjsingleton/aws/README.md

 1. Fire-up your terminal; in the screencast, the environment iTerm terminal replacement was used.From the root folder '~/' within the user directory, change directories with `cd desktop/aws`.
 This tut includes a cheatsheet of other UNIX commands for clarification.

-2. Copy/paste the bash script noted in your text-file `sh -i "aws.pem" ubuntu@ec2-52-25-111-159.us-west-2.compute.amazonaws.com` to successfully log-in into your instance.
+2. Copy/paste the bash script noted in your text-file `ssh -i "aws.pem" ubuntu@ec2-52-25-111-159.us-west-2.compute.amazonaws.com` to successfully log-in into your instance.

 3. Type in `ls` (list directory) on command-line to list the available folders.
 Type `cd` to change directories into the public_html folder that is served by this instance.
 If interested, feel free to nano into the 'index.html' file to see the code currently rendered on the landing-page of your instance-in this case: .
 Be sure to exit the file by typing "Control + X" and Type "N" to avoid saving changes.